psugv-bigdata/PostgreSQL/README.md

 4. We need to build the image before it can be deployed in the docker engine.
 Navigate to directory where the Docker file is placed and run the below command :

 - $ docker build .
--Note the image id at displayed by docker at the end of the successful build.
+Note the image id at displayed by docker at the end of the successful build.
 It should be something similar to this "6499caea23b6"

-5. The container can be deployed/run on the host machine using the below command:
+* The container can be deployed/run on the host machine using the below command:
 - $ docker run --name postgredbase -d -p 6320:5728 -v /home/docker/DockerImages/PostgreSQL/imagedata/:/PostgresImageData 987a2799c74f

 * Please note your image id may be different than 987a2799c74f